LukaPalelashvili/Amazon-Project/README.md

 - We are using the `getItem` method of the `localStorage` API to get the cart items from the browser.
 The `getItem` method returns the value of the specified `localStorage` item.
 - We are using the `JSON.parse` method to convert the cart items to an object.
 The `JSON.parse` method parses a JSON string, constructing the JavaScript value or object described by the string.

 Let's update the initial state of cart items to the cart items we get from the browser.
-Add the following code to the `cart.jsx` file:
+Add the following code to the `CartContext.jsx` file:

 ```jsx
 const [cartItems, setCartItems] = useState(